GoogleCloudPlatform/iot-device-sdk-embedded-c/doc/porting_guide.md

 * `TARGET` determines the platform for which you're compiling.
 This affects toolchain flags, file pathing, and BSP sources.
 If this flag isn't specified, it defaults to `TARGET=linux-static-release` or `TARGET=osx-static-release`, depending your host system.
 OS X host builds are unsupported.

-* `CONFIG` determines the Device SDK software modules, like the memory linter or debug logging, that the system compiles into the library.
+* `CONFIG` determines the Device SDK software modules, like the memory limiter or debug logging, that the system compiles into the library.
 This value defaults to `CONFIG=posix_fs-posix_platform-tls_bsp-memory_limiter` for local POSIX machine development.

 * `IOTC_BSP_TLS` determines the Transport Layer Security (TLS) BSP implementation that the makefile compiles.
 The TLS BSP selection configures the Device SDK to encrypt data sent from the Device SDK over the network socket with the desired embedded TLS library.
 The default value of this flag is `IOTC_BSP_TLS=mbedtls`; the default implemenation is in `src/bsp/tls/mbedtls`.
 The flag for the out-of-the-box wolfSSL implemenation, which resides in `src/bsp/tls/wolfssl`, is `IOTC_BSP_TLS=wolfssl`.
 Both of these implementations configure and build the third-party TLS library sources in the `third_party/tls/mbedtls` or `third_party/tls/wolfssl`, respectively.
 The build system prompts the user with instructions on how to populate these directories with the required TLS library sources.
-  * The sources for the third-party SSL libraries aren't included in the repo by default.
+  * The sources for the third-party TLS libraries aren't included in the repo by default.
 The `make` command automatically downloads mbedtls and configures it for the Device SDK.
 The `make` command doesn't automatically download wolfSSL; however, running `make` automatically provides instructions on how and where to download wolfSSL.
   * To define your own BSP implementation, see the [TLS BSP](#tls-bsp) section later in this document.
   * If you use a hardware TLS instead of a software TLS, compile without a TLS BSP and invoke the Device SDK's secure socket API directly from the Device SDK's networking BSP.
 To compile without a TLS BSP, follow the additional steps below.
     * Do not define `IOTC_BSP_TLS` on the `make` command line.